-The most common specific causes of death or euthanasia for Agria-insured Standard Dachshunds in Sweden between 2006 and 2011 are shown in Figure 4.
-By far the two most common specific causes of death were disc/vertebral and hit by car/train/vehicle.
+The most common specific causes of death or euthanasia for Agria-insured Standard Dachshunds in Sweden between 2006 and 2011 are shown in Figure 8.
+By far the most common specific cause of death was disc/vertebral.

-Figure 4: The most common specific causes of death for Standard Dachshunds compared to all breeds in Sweden between 2006 and 2011, from Swedish Agria insurance data.
+Figure 8: The most common specific causes of death for Miniature Dachshunds compared to all breeds in Sweden between 2006 and 2011, from Swedish Agria insurance data.